PCL ROS Integration

 The biggest problem I see (so far) is the difference between the `stamp` field in PCL and ROS versions of `std_msgs/Header.h`.
 That suggests some `#ifdef USE_ROS` logic in `pcl_common`.
 Ugly, but better than duplicating entire headers, I think.

 #14 Updated by Rich Mattes almost 2 years ago

 That's basically what the USE_ROS flag was doing: when it's off, the PCL included std_msgs and sensor_msgs were used, and when it's on the ROS messages are used.
 All I'm doing is expanding it to handle the four point cloud messages as well.
 I'm trying to keep away from inserting #ifdefs by using header substitution.

 I've come up with a cleaner version of the patch, it just adds a pcl_msgs subfolder which holds the messages that need ROS.
 When USE_ROS is enabled, they get copied to the binary install dir and override the non-ros stubs through include path priority.
 I also added a time struct that mimics the ros::Time to the PCL Header.h so that point_cloud.h doesn't need to be modified with #ifdefs.

-#15 Updated by Jack O'Quin over 1 year ago
+#15 Updated by Jack O'Quin almost 2 years ago

 That is not at all what I was suggesting.